 If your roof is bowstring or flat, it may have come with a metal roof.
 You are supposed to coat these roofs every couple of years or so, based on the manufacturer's recommendations.

 There are misunderstandings about sealing a mobile home roof.
 Most people think sealing the roof will repair leaks, but that's not really the case.

 Sealing a metal roof helps do two things: provide a reflective surface so the sun's rays are reflected and preventing the metal from rusting.
 While it will help seal small leaks, it's won't last because it's not made for repairing leaks.

 Before sealing, you will need to prepare the roof properly.
 You can't just go up there and throw seal on it!
 The surface has to be clean and scraped smooth.
 Previous coats on seams and vents need to be removed with a grinder or steel brush.
 You want the new coating to bond well.

 After cleaning the surface, and before adding yet another coat in an attempt to fix a leak, you need to find the problem areas and seal them.

 Most mobile home repair professionals recommend a neoprene or polyurethane flashing sealant.
 Add it to the seams and around the vents and let it cure.
 Be sure to use the manufacturer's instruction.

 Once the flashing has cured you will add the coating -- white elastomeric coating is recommended.
 Be sure to follow the manufacturer's directions.

 Install a New Roof

 Another way to deal with a flat roof leak is to replace the roof or re-roof the home, which all homeowners will have to do eventually.

 There are many types of roof replacement systems.
-Here's the top three:
+Here are the top three.

 01 of 03